Peter Brook: The Mahabharata

 In the mid-1970s, Brook, with writer Jean-Claude Carrière, began work on adapting the Indian epic poem the Mahabharata into a stage play, which was first performed in 1985 and later developed into a televised mini series.

 In a long article in 1985, The New York Times noted "overwhelming critical acclaim", and that the play "did nothing less than attempt to transform Hindu myth into universalized art, accessible to any culture".
 However, many post-colonial scholars have challenged the claim to universalism, accusing the play of orientalism.
 Gautam Dasgupta wrote that "Brook's Mahabharata falls short of the essential Indianness of the epic by staging predominantly its major incidents and failing to adequately emphasize its coterminous philosophical precepts."

 In 2015, Brook returned to the world of The Mahabharata with a new Young Vic production, Battlefield, in collaboration with Jean-Claude Carrière and Marie-Hélène Estienne.

 Tierno Bokar

 In 2005, Brook directed Tierno Bokar, based on the life of the Malian sufi of the same name.
 The play was adapted for the stage by Marie-Hélène Estienne from a book by Amadou Hampâté Bâ (translated into English as A Spirit of Tolerance: The Inspiring Life of Tierno Bokar).
 The book and play detail Bokar's life and message of religious tolerance.
 Columbia University produced 44 related events, lectures, and workshops that were attended by over 3,200 people throughout the run of Tierno Bokar.
 Panel discussions focused on topics of religious tolerance and Muslim tradition in West Africa.

 Personal life

 In 1951, Brook married actress Natasha Parry.
 They had two children: Irina, an actress and director, and Simon, a director.
 Parry died of a stroke in July 2015, aged 84.

+Death

 Brook died in Paris on 2 July 2022, aged 97.